 The Place des Festivals is bordered by Sainte-Catherine, Jeanne-Mance, Balmoral and De Maisonneuve Streets.

 We love to see shows while we’re travelling and there are many choices from theatre to ballet to concerts in Montréal during the holiday season.
-During our visit last year we attended an exhilarating performance of Corteo by Cirque de Soleil at the Bell Centre.
+During our most recent visit we attended an exhilarating performance of Corteo by Cirque de Soleil at the Bell Centre.

-Unfortunately, there are no Cirque de Soleil performances in Montréal during the 2021 holiday season.
-Other options include The Nutcracker Ballet, Handel’s Messiah, A Charlie Brown Christmas concert at the Montréal Museum of Fine Arts and more.
+Unfortunately, there are no Cirque de Soleil performances in Montréal during the 2023/24 holiday season.
+Other options include:

 If you need ideas then check out the Montréal Tourism blog for a list of Montreal Christmas shows.